ngkangting/palette/README.md

-# Base
+# Palette

-Basic Template To Help You Get Start With Web Development!
+Color Palette To Help You With Web Development!

 ## Requirement